glisak/Rhetos-wiki/What-is-Rhetos.md

 Rhetos DSL (a programming language) is a set of **concepts**.

-* Each concept represent a business patterns or a software design pattern.
+* Each concept represent a business pattern or a software design pattern.
-* Each concept has defined syntax (DSL grammar).
+* Each concept has a **keyword** and a list of parameters.
 * Each concept has code generators that generate the application code, database structure, other concepts, web API and other stuff.
 * Existing libraries include many standard concepts, but the application developers can easily add new concepts to extend the programming language.

 Developers write the business application's code in the DSL scripts:

-* A DSL script can be understood as a set of **statements**.
+* A DSL script can be understood as a set of **statements**: Each statement declares **a feature** of the application.
-* Each statement declares a feature of the application.
+* Statements are instances of the concepts, starting with concept keyword followed by parameter values.
 * DSL scripts often include SQL and C# code snippets.
-* DSL scripts can contain calls to external dlls.
+* DSL scripts can also contain calls to external dlls.

 Rhetos works as a compiler to generate the final application from the DSL scripts.